 Residential Limited Contractor (RLC)

-RLCs are generally allowed to work on residential structures, such as single-family homes, duplexes, and small apartment buildings, but their projects are limited in size, complexity, and dollar value.
-If the gross construction business volumes surpass $40,000 in a given year, Oregon law requires contractors to immediately notify the Construction Contractors Board (CCB).
+LCs are generally allowed to work on residential structures, such as single-family homes, duplexes, and small apartment buildings, but their projects are limited in size, complexity, and dollar value.
+If the gross construction business volumes surpass $40,000 in a given year, Oregon law requires contractors to immediately notify the CCB.
 They must change their endorsement and increase their bond and insurance coverage, if required.

 Residential Developer (RD)